-- (4) For the 2020-2021 and subsequent school years, the Base Funding Minimum of Organizational Units designated as Tier 4 shall be the sum of (i) the amount of Evidence-Based Funding for the prior school year and (ii) the Base Funding Minimum for the prior school year divided by the Organizational Unit's ASE for the prior school year and multiplied by the Organizational Unit's ASE for the current school year. - (f) Percent of Adequacy and Final Resources calculation. - (1) The Evidence-Based Funding formula establishes a Percent of Adequacy for each Organizational Unit in order to place such units into tiers for the purposes of the funding distribution system described in subsection (g) of this Section.
-Initially, an Organizational Unit's Preliminary Resources and Preliminary Percent of Adequacy are calculated pursuant to paragraph (2) of this subsection (f).
-Then, an Organizational Unit's Final Resources and Final Percent of Adequacy are calculated to account for the Organizational Unit's poverty concentration levels pursuant to paragraphs (3) and (4) of this subsection (f).
+- (f) Percent of Adequacy and Final Resources calculation. - (1) The Evidence-Based Funding formula establishes a Percent of Adequacy for each Organizational Unit in order to place such units into tiers for the purposes of the funding distribution system described in subsection (g) of Initially, this Section. an Organizational Preliminary Resources and Preliminary Percent of Adequacy calculated pursuant to paragraph (2) of subsection (f).
+Then, an Organizational Unit's Final

+Resources and Final Percent of Adequacy are calculated to account for the Organizational Unit's poverty concentration levels pursuant to paragraphs (3) and (4) of this subsection (f).